-Organization (Year) Recommendation years, refer to comprehensive multidisciplinary lifestyle weight loss program if no reduction in BMI percentile, further consideration of orlistat in those ≥12 years if no further change.
-If BMI ≥95 th percentile with comorbidities or >97 th percentile tile or progressive rise in BMI despite therapy, refer to comprehensive multidisciplinary weight loss program for intensive management for 6 months if ≥6 years.
-If >12 years, consider orlistat, and further consider bariatric surgery if BMI far above 35 kg/m 2 with comorbidities if unresponsive to lifestyle therapy for >1 year.
-The National Institute for Health and Care Excellence (UK; 2022) 346 Use BMI as a practical estimate of overweight and obesity, and ensure that charts are appropriate for children and young people and are adjusted for age and sex.
+Organization (Year) Recommendation The National Heart, Lung, and Blood Institute (2011) Recommends charting height, weight, and BMI and classifying weight by BMI in children and adolescents 2 years and older.
+If BMI ≥85th percentile, intensify focus on diet and physical activity for 6 months and refer to dietician if no change.
+If BMI ≥95th percentile, specifically assess for comorbidities (hypertension, dyslipidemia, diabetes), encourage family-based weight gain prevention with parents as focus, dietician counseling and followup for energy-balanced diet, physical activity prescription, and limit sedentary time with followup in 3 months for ages 2 to 5 years and 6 months for 6 to 11 years.
+For those 6 years and older, refer to comprehensive multidisciplinary lifestyle weight loss program if no reduction in BMI percentile, further consideration of orlistat in those 12 years and older if no further change.
+If BMI ≥95th percentile with comorbidities or >97th percentile or progressive rise in BMI despite therapy, refer to comprehensive multidisciplinary weight loss program for intensive management for 6 months if 6 years and older.
+If older than 12 years, consider orlistat, and further consider bariatric surgery if BMI far above 35 kg/m2 with comorbidities if unresponsive to lifestyle therapy for >1 year.
+The National Institute for Health and Care Excellence (UK; 2022) Use BMI as a practical estimate of overweight and obesity and ensure that charts are appropriate for children and young people and are adjusted for age and sex.
 Interpret BMI with caution because it is not a direct measure of central adiposity.
-Consider using waist-to-height ratio in those ≥5 years to assess and predict health risks associated with central adiposity.
-Recommend the following BMI classifications: Overweight: BMI 91st centile + 1.34 standard deviations (SDs) Clinical obesity: BMI 98th centile + 2.05 SDs Severe obesity: BMI 99.6th centile + 2.68 SDs.
-Define the degree of central adiposity based on waist-to-height ratio in children and young people as follows: • healthy central adiposity: waist-to-height ratio 0.4 to 0.49, indicating no increased health risk • increased central adiposity: waist-to-height ratio 0.5 to 0.59, indicating increased health risk • high central adiposity: waist-to-height ratio 0.6 or more, indicating further increased health risk.
+Consider using waist-to-height ratio in those 5 years and older to assess and predict health risks associated with central adiposity.
+Recommend the following BMI classifications: Overweight: BMI 91st centile + 1.34 standard deviations (SDs) Clinical obesity: BMI 98th centile + 2.05 SDs Severe obesity: BMI 99.6th centile + 2.68 SDs Define the degree of central adiposity based on waist-to-height ratio in children and young people as follows: • Healthy central adiposity: waist-to-height ratio 0.4 to 0.49, indicating no increased health risk • Increased central adiposity: waist-to-height ratio 0.5 to 0.59, indicating increased health risk • High central adiposity: waist-to-height ratio 0.6 or more, indicating further increased health risk.
 When talking to a child, young person, and their families and carers, explain that they should try and keep their waist to half their height (so a waist-to-height-ratio of under 0.5).
-Recommend asking permission from children, young people, and their families and carers, before talking about the degree of overweight, obesity and central adiposity, and discussing in a sensitive and age-appropriate manner.
+Recommend asking permission from children, young people, and their families and carers, before talking about the degree of overweight, obesity, and central adiposity, and discussing in a sensitive and age-appropriate manner.
 Recommend considering tailored interventions for children and young people who are living with overweight or obesity or have increased health risk based on their waist-to-height ratio.
 Take into account their individual needs and preferences, and factors such as weight-related comorbidities, ethnicity, socioeconomic status, social complexity (for example, looked-after children and young people), family medical history, mental and emotional health and wellbeing, developmental age, and special educational needs and disabilities (SEND).
 Multicomponent interventions are the treatment of choice.
 Ensure weight management programs include behavior change strategies to increase people's physical activity levels or decrease inactivity, improve eating behavior and the quality of the person's diet, and reduce energy intake.
 Encourage people to increase physical activity and improve their diet even if they do not lose weight, because there can be other health benefits.
-Additional details recommended in the full guideline.
-Drug treatment is not generally recommended for children younger than 12 years.
-In children aged 12 years and older, treatment with orlistat is recommended only if physical comorbidities (such as orthopedic problems or sleep apnea) or severe psychological comorbidities are present.
-If orlistat is prescribed for children, a 6- to 12-month trial is recommended, with regular review to assess effectiveness, adverse effects and adherence.